Clear-Bible/speaker-quotations/ReadMe.md

 This information is a reproduction of [FCBH Character Detail](https://github.com/sillsdev/Glyssen/blob/master/GlyssenCharacters/Resources/CharacterDetail.txt) information with extra fields added for SDBH and LN, where appropriate.
 This information includes:

 * **CharacterId** — The identifier of the speaker; this is consistent across OT and NT.
 This aligns with "SPEAKER" in TSV or JSON that assigns a speaker to a quotation.
 * **MaxSpeakers** — The maximum number of speakers that speak when this speaker is activated.
+A value of `-1` appears to indicate a group of unknown size.
 * **Gender** — The gender of the speaker.
 This primarily indicates whether FCBH intends a male or female voice for the named speaker.
 * **Age** — These are ranges, like "child" or "adult".
 These primarily indicate whether FCBH intends a child, an adult, or possibly an older adult to voice the speaker.
 * **Divinity** — This field denotes divinity.
 Items with `Y` as value are divine.
 Otherwise the field is empty.